top of page

 Extreme Heat

-To check your local heat risk and air quality for the week, enter your ZIP code on the CDC's HeatRisk website.
+To check local heat risks and air quality right now and for the coming week, enter your ZIP code on the CDC's real-time HeatRisk website.

 Click HERE for more extreme heat safety tips.